 And tomorrow is October 7th.

-Um, but apparently Israel is continuing to bomb.
+But apparently Israel is continuing to bomb.

-Well, apparently he did not order Israel to stop bombing, and they agreed.
+Well, apparently he did not order Israel to stop bombing and they agreed.

 He may have ordered them to stop, but they did not stop.

-They continue to bomb.
+They continued to bomb.

-Now I doubt it's as much as it used to be.
+Now, I doubt it's as much as it used to be.

-You know, maybe it's just opportunistic.
+Maybe it's just opportunistic.

 Let's take that target out.